Blog

 5. Further Reading

-If you wish to have an overall understanding of the architecture, I recommend reading Architecture Notes Overview of Architecture (opens in a new tab).
-If you want to learn more about the architecture of the sheet and the design and responsibilities of various modules, I recommend reading Univer Sheet Architecture - Univer Sheet Architecture (opens in a new tab).
+If you wish to have an overall understanding of the architecture, I recommend reading Univer Architecture.
 If you are unfamiliar with the DI system, I suggest reading the DI framework redi (opens in a new tab) used in the Univer project.
 The project uses Rxjs as an observer pattern, and reading the Rxjs documentation (opens in a new tab) is a quick way to become familiar with Rxjs.

-Author: Jocs (opens in a new tab), author of MarkText (opens in a new tab), core developer of Univer, responsible for Univer Doc architecture and development.
+Author: Jocs (opens in a new tab), Creator of MarkText (opens in a new tab), Core Developer at Univer, responsible for Univer Doc architecture and development.

 Copyright © 2021-2024 DreamNum Co,Ltd. All Rights Reserved.